What Does a Web Designer Do - Understand the Scope of Web Design Services

 Responsive design

-In a world where over half of Internet traffic comes from mobile devices, the need for responsive design cannot be overstated.
+In a world where over half of Internet traffic comes from mobile devices, the need for responsive design is one of the most vital project requirements for requesting web design.

 Responsive design means creating websites that adapt and respond to different screen sizes, devices, and orientations.
 The goal of responsive design is to provide an optimal user experience regardless of whether a user is accessing the website on a desktop computer, laptop, tablet, or smartphone.